Menu

 Always have a safety plan in case of a fire at your home.
 Depending on where you live, you may have a safety plan for other emergencies, like tornadoes, floods, or earthquakes.
 Be sure everyone in the family is up to date on the plan and knows what to do!
 Include siblings so they can help check to be sure that your child with hearing loss is alerted in an emergency.

 Installing safety devices is only the first step.
 Closely follow alert device manufacturer guidelines for maintenance.
 Test your alert devices monthly by pushing the test button.
+This also helps your child know what the device looks and sounds like!
 Change batteries every six months or less and follow specific recommendations for bed shakers.

 You don’t want to be unprepared so it’s important you plan now before an emergency happens.
 Using these safety tips for kids with hearing loss can help you and your child be prepared, and you’ll have peace of mind that your home safety alert system is set up for the whole family.